python/mypy/docs/source/more_types.rst

 .. note::

-   If you just need to constrain a type variable to certain types or subtypes, you can use a :ref:`value restriction
+   If you just need to constrain a type variable to certain types or subtypes, you can use a :ref:`value-constrained type variable
-   <type-variable-value-restriction>`.
+   <value-constrained-type-variables>`.

 The default values of a function's arguments don't affect its signature -- only the absence or presence of a default value does.
 So in order to reduce